MohamedAbuAl-Saud/MITM-DF/README.md

 ## Installation:
 ```
 ### Step 1: Clone the Repository
-Clone the tool from the GitHub repository:
+Clone the tool from the GitHub repository Of course, the installation commands contain everything we need for the purpose of precautions:

 ```bash